Advertisement

 Romania Digital Nomad visa and Remote worker Destination - Brasov

-is a perfect year-round destination for digital nomads, that is if you like the winter and you like winter sports.
+Brasov is a perfect year-round destination for digital nomads, that is if you like the winter and you like winter sports.
 Brasov, a city with a population of over 250K sits on the bottom of the Carpathian mountains and is known for its old town with Saxon walls and gothic style architecture.
 Its old town with cobbled stones has plenty of cafes and restaurants and is one of the prettiest towns in Romania.

 Its height at 650 meters makes it cooler in summer and winter.
-The nearby ski resort of Poiana Brasov, only 15 minutes from Brasov makes it an excellent destination for skiing and snowboarding.
+The nearby ski resort of Poiana Brasov, only 15 minutes from Brasov makes it an excellent destination for and snowboarding.
 In summer the surrounding mountains offer excellent hiking opportunities and bear encounters.
 Surrounding Brasov there are plenty of interesting sights like Rasnov Citadel and Bran Castle.

 Brasov is located 170 Km north of the capital Bucharest which is a 3-hour bus, car or train ride away.
 Brasov is isolated and not connected at all on the Romanian highway network.
 Brasov airport is in the stage of being open for business at the start of 2022.
 For the moment the closest big airport is in Bucharest.